dianapps233lokesh/official_docs_blog_app_tuts/models.md

     #Latest by priority descending, order_date ascending.
     get_latest_by = ["-priority", "order_date"]
     ```
-8. ordering : The default ordering for the object, for use when obtaining lists of objects:
+8. **ordering** : The default ordering for the object, for use when obtaining lists of objects:

     ```
     ordering = ["-order_date"]
     ```
     This is a tuple or list of strings and/or query expressions.
 Each string is a field name with an optional “-” prefix, which indicates descending order.
 Fields without a leading “-” will be ordered ascending.
 Use the string “?” to order randomly.

-9. verbose_name: A human-readable name for the object, singular:
+9. **verbose_name**: A human-readable name for the object, singular:

     ```python
     verbose_name = "pizza"